Alireza Akbari: Arrest and charges

 Akbari was arrested in 2019 on a visit to Iran according to the BBC.

 Iranian state media published a video on 12 January 2023 which argued that Akbari played a role in the assassination of Iran's top nuclear scientist Mohsen Fakhrizadeh, killed in a 2020 attack outside Tehran.
 Akbari did not confess to being directly involved in the plot, but said a British agent had asked for information about him.
 Later, the BBC released a purported recording of Akbari's telephone call to his family from prison, wherein he alleged that he was forcibly administered drugs and chemical substances, held in solitary confinement for prolonged periods of time, forced to make repeated recorded confessions, and subjected to torture.

-Akbari was accused of providing information to British officials (Mi 5, 16, 13) regarding 178 Iranian figures, including Fakhrizadeh and Gen. Col Solemai Khomani killed in 2019 by foreign intelligence agencies.
+Akbari was accused of providing information to British officials (MI 5, 16, 13) regarding 178 Iranian figures, including Fakhrizadeh and Gen. Col Solemai Khomani killed in 2019 by foreign intelligence agencies.
 Iranian officials claimed Akbari worked through a private company that had direct contact with research institutes headed by intelligence officials in London.

 Death sentence and execution

-On 11 January Mizan, the arm of Iran's state media, announced that Akbari had been sentenced to death.
+On 11 January, 2023 Mizan, the arm of Iran's state media, announced that Akbari had been sentenced to death.
 Before Akbari's execution, Iran's state news agency, the Islamic Republic News Agency (IRNA), announced that the Supreme Court of Iran had upheld Akbari's death sentence, declaring that it was based on "substantiated evidence."

 On 14 January 2023 Akbari's execution by hanging was announced.
 Mizan's report announcing Akbari's execution did not specify the date on which it was carried out.

+Four months after the execution of Alireza Akbari, The New York Times, in an article written by Farnaz Fassihi and Ronen Bergman, citing Western and Israeli intelligence sources, confirmed that he had spied on Iran's nuclear and military programs.
+According to the New York Times report, Akbari gave information about the Fordow site to the British government, which was then provided by Britain to its allies.
+According to the New York Times, Iran discovered him with the cooperation of the Russian Intelligence Organization.